 - Canada-United States Joint Marine Pollution Contingency Plan

-Regular, well-planned exercises are the most effective and efficient way of achieving a significant and measurable improvement in an organization's emergency response capability and preparedness level.
+Regular, well-planned exercises are an effective and efficient way of achieving a significant and measurable improvement in an organization's emergency response capability and preparedness level.

-Regular exercises allow response personnel to meet and work together while practicing and improving their individual and collective response skills, techniques and capabilities.
-Engaging in regular exercises also helps validate or prove the operational effectiveness of emergency response planning, facilities, equipment and procedures.
+The program’s environmental emergencies officers regularly participate in exercises organized by emergency partners which allow them to practice and improve their individual and collective response skills, techniques and capabilities.
+Engaging in regular exercises also helps test the operational effectiveness of emergency response planning, facilities, equipment and procedures.
 Following an exercise, players can better identify 'gaps' or deficiencies in overall response management procedures, and take the necessary corrective measures.

 - Date Modified: